A complete guide to testing mobile applications with in-depth tutorials:

 How to Test Mobile Applications on Both Android and iOS Platforms

-It is very important for the testers who test their apps on both iOS and Android Platform to know the difference between the both. iOS and Android have a lot of differences w.r.t to the look and feel, app views, encoding standards, performance, etc.
+It is very important for the testers who test their apps on both iOS and Android platforms to know the difference between them. iOS and Android have a lot of differences w.r.t to the look and feel, app views, encoding standards, performance, etc.

 Basic Difference between Android and iOS Testing

 You might have gone through all the tutorials, I have put in some major differences here, which in turn will help you as part of your testing:

 #1) As we have a lot of Android devices available in the market and all of them come with different screen resolutions and sizes, hence this is one of the major differences.